Skip to content

 What Exa does:

-• Specialized search verticals includes dedicated modes for code search, company research, and general web queries.
+• Specialised verticals dedicated modes for code search (across GitHub and docs), company research, research papers, and real-time web monitoring.

 Limitations: